htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.8.8 released on Month Date, 2020.

+-  HTCondor now supports setting an upper bound on the number of cores user can be given.
+This is called the submitter ceiling.
+The ceiling can be set with the condor_userprio -setceiling command line option.
+   :ticket:`7702`

 -  API change in the Python bindings.
 The :class:`classad.ExprTree` constructor now tries to parse the entire string passed to it.
 Failure results in a :class:`SyntaxError`.
 This prevents strings like ``"foo = bar"`` from silently